Wandalen/willbe/doc/totorial2/Tutorials.ukr/PredefinedSteps.ukr.md

    - Clean deleted 344 file(s) in 1.205s
      + module::Tools was downloaded in 13.699s
      + module::PathFundamentals was downloaded in 2.903s
-   + 2/2 submodule(s) of module::first were downloaded in 16.610s
+   + 2/2 submodule(s) of module::predefinedSteps were downloaded in 16.610s
  > echo "Done"
 Done
   Built clean.download in 17.907s